Adjustment of Status Checklist

 It is helpful to provide supplement evidence that shows you have complied with any and all legal assistance requests.
 For this type of visa, you may want to consult with a criminal attorney as well as an immigration attorney since the areas of law intersect with a U Visa.

-To complete an adjustment of status checklist marriage, the petitioner should include the Marriage certificate along with the typical requirements.
+To complete a marriage checklist, the petitioner should include the Marriage certificate along with the typical requirements.
 Consulting a law firm that specializes in family-based immigration is wise.

 Reviewing a K1 AOS Checklist